awsdocs/amazon-athena-user-guide/doc_source/workgroups-iam-policy.md

 1. Choose **Create policy** to save your new policy\.

-1. Attach this identity\-based policy to a user, a group, or role and specify the `workgroup` resources they can access\.
+1. Attach this identity\-based policy to a user, a group, or role\.

 For more information, see the following topics in the *Service Authorization Reference* and *IAM User Guide*:
 + [Actions, Resources, and Condition Keys for Amazon Athena](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonathena.html)